 The Christmas advert has become something of an institution with their blend of fluffy characters, celebrity soundtracks and heart-warming twists.
 Amid increasing hype around John Lewis’s seasonal ad, which has come to mark the beginning of the Christmas shopping season for many, the department store will aim to use its profile to significant sums of money for the charity Age UK.

-Created by the same advertising agency, adam&eveDDB, the latest John Lewis installment plays on the theme of loneliness and introduces a little girl, Lily, who is desperate to make contact with a solitary Man who lives on the Moon – “Man on the Moon”.
-A lonely old man living in a crater on the moon is the unlikely focus of John Lewis’s Christmas advert this year, as the department store puts a charitable spin on its latest multi-million pound campaign.
+Created by the same advertising agency, adam&eveDDB, the latest John Lewis instalment plays on the theme of loneliness and introduces a little girl, Lily, who is desperate to make contact with a solitary man who lives on the Moon – “Man on the Moon”.
+A lonely old man living in a crater on the moon is the unlikely focus of John Lewis’s Christmas advert this year, as the department store puts a charitable spin on its latest multi-million-pound campaign.

 This year, the song is Half the World Away, by Oasis, (famously used as the theme music for the Royle Family sitcom).
 It is covered by Aurora, a 19-year-old Norwegian singer, who gives a John Lewis-textbook breathy performance.

 Whether viewers think it tops the ones of recent years, remains to be seen.
 What do you think is the best John Lewis advert produced?
 Is it as good as Monty the Penguin or the Bear and the Hare?